viam-modules/event-manager/README.md

 ## Viam Service Configuration

 The service configuration uses JSON to describe rules around events.
-The following example configures a single event named "Pets out at night" that triggers when an configured Vision services sees a cat or dog at night, sending an SMS and IFTTT webhook.
+The following example configures two events that trigger when an configured Vision service sees a "new-object-detected", sending an SMS and email, then turning on a kasa plug if escalated.

 ```json
 {